TeamFractalTree/FractalTree/README.md

 # FractalTree
-Bridging the digital divide, write code on paper and run it with nothing but a smartphone
+Bridging the digital divide, dive into the world of coding with just a pen, paper, and a smartphone!